-With regard to interest, it should be noted that the interest rate determined in the foreign judgment shall be applied until the collection procedure in Turkey.
+With regard to interest, the interest rate determined in the foreign judgment shall be applied until the collection procedure in Turkey.

-Pursuant to article 57 of the PIL, court decisions regarding the recognition and enforcement of a foreign judgment can be appealed as per the general provisions of the Turkish Procedural Code.
+Pursuant to article 57 of the Act on Private International Law and International Procedural Law (PIL), court decisions regarding the recognition and enforcement of a foreign judgment can be appealed as per the general provisions of the Turkish Procedural Code.

 Under Turkish law, the courts first render their short decisions.
 After two or three weeks, reasoned decisions are issued.
 The decision of the civil court of first instance can be appealed within two weeks of notification of the reasoned decision before the regional appellate court.
 The parties are also entitled to appeal the decision rendered by the Regional Appellate Court before the Supreme Court within two weeks of notification of the regional appellate court’s decision.